 Since then, the WV DEP has overseen the cleanup of released regulated substances, primarily petroleum products.
 Such releases can originate from overfilling, spilling, or leaking tanks and piping.

 Leaks and Releases

 Releases are required by law to be reported to the statewide emergency spill line at 800-642-3074.

 Owners and operators with a leaking regulated UST system may follow the traditional path, which utilizes specific numerical standards- as defined in the Corrective Action Plan Guidance Document (CAGD)- for final soil and groundwater clean-up levels.
-Once the clean-up standards are achieved, the owner will receive a "No Further Action at this time" release/closure of the leak case.
+Once the clean-up standards are achieved, the owner will receive a "No Further Action at this time" which grants release/closure of the leak case.
 Alternatively, owners may choose to remediate the site to risk based standards.
-Click here for additional information

 State-Lead Tank Removal

-- The responsible party does not have the financial means to respond to the release; or
+- The responsible party does not have the financial means to respond to the release